summernote/awesome-summernote/README.md

 # awesome-summernote
-A curated list for [summernote](https://github.com/summernote/summernote/) external modules.
+A curated list for [summernote](https://github.com/summernote/summernote/) plugins and connectors.

 This curated list is on very early stage.
 So, let's make it together!

-## List
+## Plugins

 ### Syntax
  - [summernote-ext-highlight](https://github.com/heyanlong/summernote-ext-highlight)